-We test three predictions of the spatial alignment principle across four studies, using a samedifferent task over sets of simple shapes or colors.
+We test three predictions of the spatial alignment principle across four studies, using a same-different task over sets of simple shapes or colors.
 In Experiment 1, we test the prediction that comparison should be more efficient for direct alignment than for impeded alignment, and possibly also more efficient than indirect (oblique) alignment.
 Experiment 2 tests whether the impeded condition is less efficient specifically due to competing correspondences, as we predict, or instead because it places irrelevant barriers in the way of relevant comparisons.
 Experiment 3 tests another prediction of the spatial alignment hypothesis: namely, that as in other instances of analogical mapping, it should apply to purely relational comparisons that lack any concrete matches.
 In Experiment 4, we directly compare spatial alignment effects between comparisons with object matches and comparisons that are purely relational, in a within-subjects manipulation.
 Experiment 4 also provides an opportunity to replicate the findings of Experiments 1 and 3.

 In Experiment 1 we test the spatial alignment hypothesis by varying how visual comparisons are placed.
-Subjects make same/different judgments (Farrell, 1985) about pairs of triplets composed of basic shapes or colors.
+Subjects make samedifferent judgments (Farell, 1985) about pairs of triplets composed of basic shapes or colors.
 We manipulate the structural axes of the triplets and their spatial placement.
 We predict more efficient comparison, in terms of speed, accuracy or both, for vertically arranged triplets with horizontal structural axes, and for horizontally arranged triplets with vertical structural axes.

 Participants.
-Participants were 16 adults (M = 19.3 years, Range = 18-23 years, 8 females, 8 males) from Northwestern University, who each received course credit or payment.
+Participants were 16 adults (M = 19.3 years, range = 18-23 years, eight women, eight men) from Northwestern University, who each received course credit or payment.
 Two participants were unable to finish due to technical malfunction.

 Based on this resulting sample size and the experimental design, we conducted a sensitivity analysis for the key prediction (i.e., the placement x triplet interaction, described below).
-We used GPower 3.1 (Faul et al. 2007) to conduct an F-test for repeated measures ANOVA, specifying a within-between interaction, with 2 groups (Triplets), and 4 measurements (Placements).
-Assuming error probability of .05, nonsphericity correction of 1, and power of .80, the Experiment was 80% powered to detect an effect of cohen's f = .33.
+We used G\Power 3.1 (Faul, Erdfelder, Lang, & Buchner, 2007) to conduct an F test for repeated-measures analysis of variance (ANOVA), specifying a within-between interaction, with two groups (triplets) and four measurements (placements).
+Assuming error probability of .05, nonsphericity correction of 1, and power of .80, the Experiment was 80% powered to detect an effect of Cohen's f = .33.

-Materials and Design.
-All stimuli and trials were created using Matlab.
-On each trial, a pair of triplets was presented for a S/D judgment.
-Half the trials were shape trials and half were color trials (referred to as Stimulus Type).
-Each trial consisted of a pair of triplets that varied in a) the structural axes of the triplets (vertical or horizontal)-referred to as Triplet; b) pair placement (horizontal, vertical, or oblique)-referred to as Placement; and c) whether the two triplets were the same or different-referred to as Concordance.
-Throughout these studies, within each pair, the triplet axes were parallel (both vertical or both horizontal).
-The design was 4 Placement (horizontal, oblique 1, oblique 2, vertical) x 2 Triplet (horizontal vs. vertical), x 2 Stimulus Type (colors vs. shapes) x 2 Concordance (different vs. same), all within-subjects.
-Each placement condition comprised a fourth of the total trials, and all participants completed each of these four conditions, for a total of 864 trials.
+Materials and design.
+All stimuli and trials were created using MATLAB.
+On each trial, a pair of triplets was presented for a same-different judgment.
+Half the trials were shape trials and half were color trials (referred to as stimulus type).
+Each trial consisted of a pair of triplets that varied in (1) the structural axes of the triplets (vertical or horizontal)-referred to as triplet; (2) pair placement (horizontal, vertical, or oblique)-referred to as placement; and (3) whether the two triplets were the same or different-referred to as concordance.
+Throughout these studies, within each pair, the triplet axes were parallel (either both vertical or both horizontal).
+The design was 4 Placement (horizontal, oblique 1, oblique 2, vertical) $\times$ 2 Triplet (horizontal vs. vertical) $\times$ 2 Stimulus Type (colors vs. shapes) $\times$ 2 Concordance (different vs. same), all within-subjects.
+Each placement condition comprised a fourth of the total trials, and all participants completed each of these four conditions for a total of 864 trials.